 If I’ve gotten you curious and you really want to make soap.
 I cannot say enough about this book – Basic Soap Making: All the Skills and Tools You Need to Get Started by Elizabeth Letcavage.
 It’s jammed full of pictures of every single step of the entire process, the tools to use, working safely with lye, additives such as colors, scents and milks, how to layer and swirl soap, it has instructions on how to make a wooden soap cutter and soap mold (this is awesome), with instructions on how to perfectly line it, to get professional looking soap.
 It also has a template for a soap box, so you can package your soap up for gifting.
 The recipes are all oils you can easily acquire, most are plant-based, some have lard and none use palm, it’s spiral-bound so it lays nice and flat, so you can work from it. (check your library)

 There are also loads & loads of online resources, here are a few of my favorites:

 bramble berry they have a lye calculator & soap queen blog too!

 The Soap Kitchen soaps, bath bombs, body butters & loads more

 The MMS (Majestic Mountain Sage) lye calculator

-Once you start, be prepared for shelves full of delicious smelling soap! (well, I have a soap closet..maybe you will too :) You will always have the perfect gift to go with that a handmade washcloth & nobody minds getting a luxurious bar of handmade soap..EVER!
+Once you start, be prepared for shelves full of delicious smelling soap!
+Well, I have a soap closet and maybe you will too.
+I always have the perfect gift to go with that a handmade washcloth and nobody minds getting a luxurious bar of handmade soap ..EVER!